 Individual programmes of learning at Transition2 can be funded in different ways depending upon the individual circumstances of the young person.

-Full-time programmes (three days per week) are funded by the Education Funding Agency with High-Needs top up funding from the Local Authority.
+Full-time programmes (three days per week) are funded by the Education and Skills Funding Agency with High-Needs top up funding from the Local Authority.
 There is a lengthy application process based on individual circumstances and prior educational outcomes so we would advise young people and families/carers to be proactively considering post-18 or post-19 placements from as early as Year 11.

 For young learning disabled adults looking for a part-time programme, Transition2 offers the opportunity for learners to self-fund using their Employment Support Allowance and/or Personal Social Care Budget (subject to agreement by their Local Authority’s Adult Social Care funding panel).
 Learners may wish, for example, to purchase a day of support from our specialist team in order to explore vocational opportunities or to begin independent travel training.